 Friendly and easygoing are the hallmarks of these cruises, along with plenty of opportunities for fun in the sun in stunningly beautiful tropical islands.
 Food is first rate and plentiful with an emphasis on fresh fruit, vegetables and herbs, and dishes often include unusual Fijian ingredients like rourou (taro leaves) and pineapple and coconut served in interesting ways.

-Reef Endeavour has five passenger decks; the top Sun Deck contains a small gym, hot tubs and sun lounges, while decks A to D contain accommodations, a pool, the Yasawa Lounge reading area and bar, and the dining room.
+Reef Endeavour features five passenger decks; the top Sun Deck contains a small gym, hot tubs and sun lounges, while decks A to D contain cabins, a pool, the Yasawa Lounge reading area and bar and the dining room.
 All accommodations and public areas have been refurbished with new carpets and furniture since the ship was swamped by Cyclone Evan in December 2012.